Making-Finance-Sustainable/RAG-VIDI-beta/docs/captioning.md

 > A close-up captures a tender moment as an adult's hand gently holds a baby's tiny fingers, emphasizing connection and care.
 The baby, wrapped in a soft, textured white blanket, sleeps peacefully with eyes closed.
 A bold diagonal navy blue stripe cuts across the upper right corner, adding a modern graphic contrast to the warm, intimate scene.

 <img style="width: 95%; display: block; margin: auto;" src="https://making-finance-sustainable.github.io/RAG-VIDI-beta/images/Norges-Bank-04.jpg">

+#### SmolVLM (256M)

+#### Granite Docling (258M)

+> Market value
+>
+> 15,765 billion kroner
+>
+> In this image we can see a chart, in this chart we can see some numbers and some text.

+#### SmolVLM (1.7B)

+> Market value
+>
+> 15,765 billion kroner
+>
+> Blue bar graph with years 2013 to 2023.

+#### Qwen 3 (2B)

+> Market value
+>
+> 15,765 billion kroner
+>
+> This bar chart illustrates a steady and significant increase in a value from 2013 to 2023.
+The data shows a progression from 5,038 in 2013 to 15,765 in 2023, with the most recent year's value being the highest.
+The growth is consistent, with each year's bar being taller than the previous one, indicating a positive trend.

+#### Qwen 3 (4B)

+> Market value
+>
+> 15,765 billion kroner
+>
+> The bar chart displays annual values from 2013 to 2023, with the most recent year, 2023, highlighted in bright blue and showing the highest value at 15,765.
+The values generally show a steady increase over the decade, with a notable jump in 2023, rising from 12,429 in 2022.
+The data starts at 5,038 in 2013 and includes a slight dip in 2017 (488) before resuming growth.

 <br />
 [BACK TO THE HOME](https://making-finance-sustainable.github.io/RAG-VIDI-beta/)